tailcallhq/tailcallhq.github.io/docs/directives.md

 ---
-title: Tailcall Directives
+title: Tailcall Configuration
 description: Enhance your GraphQL API with Tailcall DSL's custom directives.
 These directives offer powerful compile-time guarantees, ensuring robust and optimized API composition.
 Tailcall automates the generation of resolver logic for improved performance.
 slug: tailcall-dsl-graphql-custom-directives
-sidebar_label: Tailcall Directives
+sidebar_label: Configuration Reference
+sidebar_position: 5
 ---

 Tailcall DSL builds on your existing GraphQL knowledge by allowing the addition of some custom directives.
 These directives provide powerful compile time guarantees to ensure your API composition is tight and robust.
 Tailcall automatically generates highly optimized resolver logic for your types using the information in the directives.